rackerlabs/docs-developer-blog/_posts/2018-09-28-molecule-for-ansible-role-creation.md

 ~/$ cd ~/Projects/example_playbooks/roles
 ```

 In the interest of brevity, I'm not including the pip installation output.
 But, the output below provides the software versions used in the creation of this example.
-Both Ansible and Molecule development move quick and do have some significant changes between point releases, so these instructions might not work verbatim if the version numbers vary significantly.
+Both Ansible and Molecule development move quick and do have some significant changes between point releases, so if the version numbers vary significantly, these instructions might now work verbatim.

 ```
 ~/Projects/example_playbooks$ ansible --version